a-n-rose/a-n-rose.github.io/_posts/2018-11-06-compare-ways-to-save-data.md

 date: 2018-11-06
 ---

-While putting together my new-and-improved <a href="/2018/11/05/updated-babyname-recommender.html">babyname recommender</a>, I saw the opportunity to further explore the advantages and disadvantages in techniques for saving data to a database.
+While putting together my new-and-improved <a href="/2018/11/05/updated-babyname-recommender.html">babyname recommender</a>, I saw the opportunity to further explore the advantages and disadvantages of techniques for saving data to a database.
 To see the code I show below in its full context, check out my <a href="https://github.com/a-n-rose/recommendation-systems-python/tree/master/babyname_recommender">repo</a>.

-In my scenario, I am working with an SQL database to insert and save the names, sexes, and year popularity of all names from USA social security applications, ranging from the years 1880 until 2017.
+In my scenario, I am working with an SQL database to insert and save the names, sex, and year popularity of all names from USA social security applications, ranging from the years 1880 until 2017.
 (The name data can be downloaded from <a href="https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data">data.org</a>.)

-The issue is that I need to have a table with only the used names and their assigned sexes - no repeats.
+The issue is that I need to have a table with only the used names and their assigned sex - no repeats.
 And I need another table with the years, the popularity of a name, and that name's ID number.

 This means that I nead a unique ID number assigned to each name in the table.
 I can either let SQL do this for me, which I do when I insert the data at each iteration.
 OR I can create the IDs myself, which python dictionaries allow me to do beautifully, shortening the processing time **drastically**

-## For Loop and SQLite3
+## Iterative Insert and SQLite3

 The first technique I implemented did a pretty good job not taking over my CPU.
 When I ran it, my CPU mostly remained at around 20% - 25%, with the rare occasion going above 30%.
 This meant that I could use my computer as usual, while my program collected, organized, and safely saved my data for me.